Another Australian lawmaker quits over dual citizenship ban

 Another Australian lawmaker announced his resignation on Saturday over a constitutional ban on dual citizens sitting in Parliament, triggering a second by-election that could cost the government its fragile grip on power.

 John Alexander revealed on Monday that he was waiting on advice from the British Home Office on whether he had inherited citizenship from his English-born father who migrated as a child in 1911.
-On Saturday, the 67-year-old former professional tennis player told reporters the "probability of evidence is that I most likely am" a dual citizen.
+On Saturday, the 67-year-old former professional tennis player told reporters the "balance of probability of evidence is that I most likely am" a dual citizen.

 "The obligation that I have is that once I do not hold the view that I'm solely Australian, I must resign," Alexander said.